QuentinRa/blog.quentinra.dev/operating-systems/others/virtualization/docker/index.md

 <div class="row row-cols-md-2"><div>

 Docker [compose](https://docs.docker.com/compose/) wraps all arguments passed to `docker run` inside a file called `docker-compose.yml`.
-It's mainly aimed for services <small>(e.g. tasks with no user interaction)</small>, but it can be used with any docker image 🎊.
+It's mainly aimed at services <small>(e.g. tasks with no user interaction)</small>, but it can be used with any docker image 🎊.

 ```shell!
 $ sudo apt-get install docker-compose-plugin